 Do you have fond memories of time spent in the kitchen making gingerbread cookies while snow fell lightly outside?
-Perhaps you’ve never baked in your life, our you have a dear family member with a variety of dietary restrictions; or maybe you just want make healthier holiday treats this year.
-Whatever the reason, we’ve got a list of key holiday ingredients that will make baking healthy and tasty.
+Perhaps you’ve never baked in your life, or you have a dear family member with various dietary restrictions, or maybe you just want to make healthier treats.
+Whatever the reason, we’ve got a list of key ingredients that will make baking healthy and tasty.

 Spice and something nice